-- 4.6.1 The aeroplane operator using a Fuel Use Monitoring Method shall fill a data gap by using the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT), provided that the data gaps during a compliance period do not exceed the following thresholds: - (a) for 2019-2020 period: 5 per cent of international flights; - (b) for 2021-2035 period: 5 per cent of international flights subject to offsetting requirements. - 4.6.2 The aeroplane operator shall correct issues identified with the aeroplane operator's data and information management system in a timely manner to mitigate ongoing data gaps and system weaknesses. - 4.6.3 If the aeroplane operator realises it has data gaps that exceed the threshold in 4.6.2, then the aeroplane operator shall engage with the Authority to take remedial action to address this. - 4.6.4.
-When the threshold is exceeded, the aeroplane operator shall state the percentage of international flights for the 2019-2020 period, or flights subject to offsetting requirements for the 2021-2035 period, that had data gaps, and provide an explanation to the Authority in their annual Emissions Report. - 4.6.5 The aeroplane operator shall fill all data gaps and correct systematic errors and misstatements prior to the submission of the Emissions Report. - 4.6.6 If the aeroplane operator does not provide its Emissions Report in accordance with the timeline, the Authority shall engage with the aeroplane operator to obtain the necessary information.
-If this proves unsuccessful, then the Authority shall estimate the aeroplane operator's annual emissions using the best available information and tools, such as the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT). - 4.6.7 If an error in the aeroplane operator's reported emissions is identified by the Authority, the verification body, or the aeroplane operator after the reported CO2 emissions have been submitted to ICAO, the Authority shall update the reported CO2 emissions to address the error.
-The Authority shall assess any implications with respect to the aeroplane operator's offsetting requirements in previous years and, if necessary, make an adjustment to compensate for the error during the compliance period in which the error has been identified.
+- 4.6.1 The aeroplane operator using a Fuel Use Monitoring Method shall fill a data gap by using the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT), provided that the data gaps during a compliance period do not exceed the following thresholds: - (a) for 2019-2020 period: 5 per cent of international flights; - (b) for 2021-2035 period: 5 per cent of international flights subject to offsetting requirements, as defined in Chapter 5.1. - 4.6.2 The aeroplane operator shall correct issues identified with the aeroplane operator's data and information management system in a timely manner to mitigate ongoing data gaps and system weaknesses. - 4.6.3 If the aeroplane operator realises it has data gaps that exceed the threshold in 4.6.2, then the aeroplane operator shall engage with the Authority to take remedial action to address this. - 4.6.4.
+When the threshold is exceeded, the aeroplane operator shall state the percentage of international flights for the 2019-2020 period, or flights subject to offsetting requirements as defined in Chapter 5.1 for the 2021-2035 period, that had data gaps, and provide an explanation to the Authority in their annual Emissions Report. - 4.6.5 The aeroplane operator shall fill all data gaps and correct systematic errors and misstatements prior to the submission of the Emissions Report.